saibatizoku/font8x8-rs/README.md

 Features
 ========

+## `default`

+The default features include `unicode`, and `std`.

+For information about using none or some of the features, please consult the [features section of the Cargo Manifest Format](https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section).

+## `unicode`

-The default features include 'unicode', which provides a wrapper for the font constants, tupled with their corresponding unicode point.
+Provides a wrapper for the font constants, tupled with their corresponding unicode point.

+For more information, please refer to the [utf16 module documentation](https://docs.rs/font8x8/0.1.6/font8x8/utf16/index.html).

+## `std`

+Enables the use of the `std` Rust library.
+Disable this feature to run with `no_std` programs.

 Credits
 =======